alonbenhaim/kaggle-halite/README.md

 # Notes:

-On this git, you can find the code used to achieve a rank of top 350 in season 4 of the Kaggle Halite competition
+On this git, you can find the code used to submit a hybrid deep learning/hard coded agent based on a Deep Q Network using PyTorch that achieved a rank of top 350 in season 4 of the Kaggle Halite competition

 # Game Preview
 Board: